EMCLab-Sinica/Intermittent-aware-NAS/README.md

 Below is an explanation of the directories/files found in this repository.

-`iNAS/NASBase` contains the implementation for the NAS Controller and DNN Trainer, adapted from the [hardware-aware NAS engine](https://github.com/PITT-JZ-COOP/FPGA-implementation-Aware-Neural-Architecture-Search).
+`iNAS/NASBase` contains the implementation for the NAS Controller and DNN Trainer, adapted from the [hardware-aware NAS engine](https://github.com/PITT-JZ-COOP/FPGA-implementation-Aware-Neural-Architecture-Search).<br/>
-`iNAS/IEExplorer` contains the implementation for the iNAS-Exp `iNAS/CostModel` contains the implementation for the iNAS-PMod `iNAS/DNNDumper` is a helper module used to convert the derived solutions into a custom C data structure recognizable by the intermittent inference runtime library
+`iNAS/IEExplorer` contains the implementation for the iNAS-Exp<br/>
+`iNAS/CostModel` contains the implementation for the iNAS-PMod<br/>
+`iNAS/DNNDumper` is a helper module used to convert the derived solutions into a custom C data structure recognizable by the intermittent inference runtime library<br/>
-`iNAS/misc_scripts` contains miscellaneous helper scripts `iNAS/run_scripts` contains scripts to help deploy and execute iNAS and related experiments on a GPU server `iNAS/settings_files` contains the settings used for evaluation (on 3 datasets) `iNAS/solution_dump` is the solution output directory
+`iNAS/misc_scripts` contains miscellaneous helper scripts<br/>
+`iNAS/run_scripts` contains scripts to help deploy and execute iNAS and related experiments on a GPU server `iNAS/settings_files` contains the settings used for evaluation (on 3 datasets) `iNAS/solution_dump` is the solution output directory